eclipsesource/tabris-js/doc/w3c-api.md

 Note that the "storage" event is not supported.
 For debugging purposes the contents of the localStorage can be inspected using `console.dirxml()`[./api/console.md#dirxml].
 On iOS, there is an additional object `secureStorage` available in the global scope.
 This is a drop-in replacement for `localStorage` that keeps data in the encrypted iOS Keychain.

 > :point_right: The `localStorage` is only meant to store relatively short strings.
-To store larger amounts of data it is recommended to use the cordova [`FileSystem`](https://www.npmjs.com/package/cordova-plugin-file) plugin.
+To store larger amounts of data it is recommended to use the [`FileSystem`](./api/fs.md) api.

 See also:
  * [Tabris API Documentation](api/localStorage.md)